 Do you want to learn how to program?
 Getting into the world of programming may seem difficult but if you put enough time and effort into it, you should be able to succeed.
 If you decide to give it a go, you first have to choose the programming language you’ll use.
-Python is a cross-platform programming language and it might just be the perfect option for you.
-It’s free and open source, which means installing or updating your current version should be a real piece of cake.
+Python is a cross-platform programming language and it might just be the perfect option for you, especially if you know that external services like bookwormhub can lend you a helping hand with your programming work should you need it.
+Python is free and open-source, which means installing or updating your current version should be a real piece of cake.
 Once you have the latest version installed, it’s time to get started with Python and here’s how to do it.

 Learn basic syntax